 #2 Must-Have for Healthy Travel: Recommended prescriptions for travel from your medical provider

 To assure that I do everything I can to be a healthy traveler, I call my travel nurse to discuss my itinerary a few months in advance.
 Based on my itinerary, he/she makes recommendations for prescriptions and vaccinations.
 Don’t skip this step as it is super important, especially if you plan to visit developing countries.
 Thanks to my travel nurse, I was up to date with my shots when I visited SE Asia, knew to pack lots of insect repellent to Central America, and started taking Acetazolamide (for high altitude) in Lima at least 24 hours before I landed in Cusco.
-The most common prescription I’ve received is Ciprofloxacin 500 mg, which is an antibiotic to treat traveler’s diarrhea.
-My favorite part about traveling the world is trying different local foods, and sadly, these foods don’t always agree with my stomach; I’ve spent hours running to the toilet after eating something that I wholeheartedly regret.
+A common prescription for travelers is Ciprofloxacin 500 mg, which is an antibiotic to treat traveler’s diarrhea.
+For most people, their favorite part about traveling the world is trying different local foods, and sadly, these foods don’t always agree with their stomach; my human has spent hours running to the toilet after eating something that I wholeheartedly regret.
 This prescription has worked miracles for me in Vietnam, Thailand, Peru, China, Morocco, Greece, and other countries where the level of sanitation is lower than that of the U.S. and 1st world countries.
 Talk to your doctor or travel nurse about your upcoming travel plans and see what is recommended (or required) for your trip.

 #3 Must-Have for Healthy Travel: Over-the-counter PAIN RELIEVERS